wzwz/weather-app/README.md

 - Get weather information based on current time and location
 - Get 7-day weather forecast based on current location
+- Search for weather in a specific location

 ## Credits